-Interviewer should know these answers very well; you should not end up saying too less or revealing more than required.
+The interviewer should know these answers very well; you should not end up saying too less or revealing more than required.

-5. Describe next steps:
+5. Describe the next steps:

 Never let the candidate be in doubt about the further procedures.
-You should let him know about the tentative result date, or any other further processes like second interview or any other round will be scheduled or not.
+You should let him know about the tentative result date, or any other further processes like the second interview or any other round will be scheduled or not.

 A candidate left without communication may have bad feelings for the company, which will tarnish the image of the HR or Recruiter, and the Company.

 Even if the result is negative, intimating the candidate through a polite mail will help to create good relationship and good company branding.